amazon-ion/ion-test-driver/README.md

 **3.1.** If they agree with each other, their disagree lists should be the same.
 Raise a `cli compare diff` error if they are not the same.
-**3.2.** If they disagree with each other, write down what implementations that the master commit no longer agrees with and what implementations the new master starts agree with.
+**3.2.** If they disagree with each other, write down what implementations that the master commit no longer agrees with and what implementations the new master starts to agree with.
 4. Check `write_error` - refer to step 2.
 5. Check `write_compare` - refer to step 3.

 ### GitHub Actions files

-The GitHub Actions logic is under each implementation's `.github/workflow` direction.
+The GitHub Actions logic is under each implementation's `.github/workflow` directory.

 ### Workflow procedure

-The workflow of the pipeline follows the steps stated below when a PR is created in a implementation:
+The workflow of the pipeline follows the steps stated below when a PR is created in an implementation:
 1. Running ion-test-driver and including the new commit in it.
-2. Using --res-diff option to analyze the result from the step above and find the difference between HEAD and the new commit of the implementations.
+2. Using --results-diff option to analyze the result from the step above and find the difference between HEAD and the new commit of the implementations.
 3. If the new commit changes reader/writer behaviors and analysis result returns a non-zero value, open an issue for it.